charmoniumQ/PROBE/docs/benchmark_suite/README.md

 The MAE-minizing suite one might be very accurate for most provenance systems, but egregiously wrong for a few; a MSE-minizing suite may be "more wrong" on average, but the worst-case wouldn't be as bad as the MAE one.
 As such, an MSE subset would be more practically useful for future publictions to benchmark their new provenance systems.

+We score the model on its ability to predict the logarithm of the ratio between a program running in provenance-generating and native systems.
+We use a ratio rather than the difference because some tests are very fast (10 seconds; so a 5 second predictive error matters a lot), while some tests are very slow (1000 seconds; so a 5 second predictive error matters very little).
+We predict the logarithm of the ratio, rather than the ratio directly because the ratio is multiplicative.
+Any real number is permissible; 0 indicates "nothing changed", 1 indicates a speedup by a certain factor, and -1 indicates a slowdown *by the same factor*.

 While cross-validation does punish model-complexity and overfitting to some extent, we will still take the number of parameters into account when deciding the "best" model in the interest of epistemic modesty.
 Preferring fewer parameters makes the model more generalizable on out-of-domain data, since even our full cross-validation data is necessarily incomplete.

 ## Performance model

 A related problem to subsetting is inferring a performance model.
-A computational scientist may wonder what overhead they will incur from using a provenance system.
-However, they may not want to spend the time downloading and installing one, if they can get a back-of-the-envelope answer more quickly.
+There are two motivations for inferring a performance model:

+- A sysadmin may wish to provide a computational provenance capturing system to their institution, but getting approval to run new software on their system may be expensive (e.g., on highly secure systems, the sysadmin may need to acquire a security audit of the code before it can be approved for use).
+  They may want to prospectively estimate the overhead of provenance collectors without having to install all the provenance collectors on their system, so they can select the optimal collector for their use-case.

+- Inferring a provenance model may improve our understanding of the bottlenecks in provenance collectors.

 A performance model should input features of a prospective workload and output the approximate overhead under different systems.
 A priori, provenance systems put a "tax" on certain syscalls (e.g., file I/O operations, process forks, process execs), because the system has to intercept and record these
 Therefore, we expect a low-dimensional linear model (perhaps number of I/O operations per second times a weight plus number of forks per second times another weight) would predict overhead optimally.
 To estimate this, we use the following models:

 - **Ordinary least-squares (OLS) linear regression**.
   We estimate the runtime of each benchmark on each provenance system as a linear regression of the features of each benchmark, learning weights for each feature in each provenance system using ordinary least-squares.
-  This would create a model like $\mathrm{weight}_1 \cdot \mathrm{feature}_1 +_\mathrm{weight}_2 \cdot \mathrm{feature}_2 + \cdots$
+  This would create a model like $\mathrm{weight}_1 \cdot \mathrm{feature}_1 + \mathrm{weight}_2 \cdot \mathrm{feature}_2 + \cdots$
   However, we can reduced its number of paramters, and thereby increase its out-of-domain generalizability, by the next two methods.

 - **Low-rank linear regression.**